Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Introduction

+Based on the underlying regularization strategy, existing methods fall into two categories: (i) regularized-minimization methods (the relaxed methods), which correspond to relaxed convex or nonconvex regularization minimization; (ii) hard threshold-based methods, which correspond to the $\ell_0$ regularization (or sparse constraint).

+We first review the regularized-minimization methods.
 Several scholars have also proposed convex or nonconvex relaxation methods for solving the LAD problem.
-For instance, Yang and Zhang \cite{YangZ2011LAD} introduced an alternating direction algorithm to tackle the penalized (or regularized) LAD (PLAD or RLAD) model, which incorporates both the $\ell_1$ regularized function $\|\mathbf{x}\|_1$ and the $\ell_1$ loss function $\|\mathbf{b-Ax}\|_1$ into the objective function.
-In $2013$, Wang \cite{Wang2013LAD} conducted a theoretical analysis of this model, which is capable of handling cases where the error distribution is unknown or exhibits heavy tails, even for Cauchy distributions.
+For instance, Yang and Zhang \cite{YangZ2011LAD} first introduced the regularized (or penalized) LAD (RLAD/PLAD) model, which incorporates both the $\ell_1$ regularized function $\|\mathbf{x}\|_1$ and the $\ell_1$ loss function $\|\mathbf{b-Ax}\|_1$ into the objective function.
+They designed a solving algorithm via the alternating direction method of multipliers (ADMM).
+In $2013$, Wang \cite{Wang2013LAD} conducted a theoretical analysis of this convex model, which is capable of handling cases where the error distribution is unknown or exhibits heavy tails, even for Cauchy distributions.
 The corresponding estimator demonstrates near-optimal performance with high probability.
-We also notice that Li et al. \cite{Li2020LAD} have proposed a nonconvex minimization method with LAD constraint, which aims to solve an $\ell_1-\alpha\ell_2$ minimization problem.
+Notably, Li et al. \cite{Li2020LAD} have proposed a nonconvex minimization method with LAD constraint (Nonconvex LAD), which aims to solve an $\ell_1-\alpha\ell_2$ minimization problem.
 They also contributed to the theoretical analysis of the $\ell_1-\alpha\ell_2$ minimization model.
 However, the theoretical analysis provided for the proposed model is not applicable to cases with outliers.
-Recently, Xu et al. \cite{Xu2024RLAD} have presented a theoretical analysis for the unconstrained version of the $\ell_1-\alpha\ell_2$ minimization model, which is valid when observations are corrupted by the outliers.
-Nevertheless, numerical experiments reveal that the model's performance degrades significantly when the outlier rate is high.
-Therefore, the objective of this paper is to develop an efficient method that remains robust to outliers, even when they are present in large proportions.
+Recently, Xu et al. \cite{Xu2024RLAD} have presented a theoretical analysis for the unconstrained version of the nonconvex $\ell_1-\alpha\ell_2$ minimization model (Nonconvex RLAD), which is valid when observations are corrupted by the outliers.
+Nevertheless, numerical experiments reveal that the model's performance degrades significantly when the outlier rate is high (see \cite[Table 5]{Xu2024RLAD}).